TrueBlocks/trueblocks-docs/content/blog/medium-posts/014-Its-Growing-Its-Growing.md

 #### What Happens When the Masses Adopt?

 As many of my readers will know, there has been a huge increase in interest in the Ethereum blockchain over the last few months.
-We were curious what effect this attention has had on the size of the database (and therefore on the time to sync).The data we present below is based on the QuickBlocks database, which is different than the actual Ethereum data, but is representative of it.
+We were curious what effect this attention has had on the size of the database (and therefore on the time to sync).The data we present below is based on the TrueBlocks database, which is different than the actual Ethereum data, but is representative of it.

-QuickBlocks ensures speed of access to its data through various techniques, one of which is how we store the data on disc.
+TrueBlocks ensures speed of access to its data through various techniques, one of which is how we store the data on disc.
 At the time of this article, there were 3,800,000 blocks on the current chain.
-QuickBlocks stores 1,000 blocks per file in each of 3,800 files, providing a compromise between speed of access and size on disc.
+TrueBlocks stores 1,000 blocks per file in each of 3,800 files, providing a compromise between speed of access and size on disc.
 We take advantage of this 1,000 block per file data to present the following chart.

 ![](/blog/medium-posts/img/014-Its-Growing-Its-Growing-001.png)